njordhov/TenantAdvisor/README.md

 # SF Tenant Advisor

 SF Tenant Advisor is a web- and mobile app that empowers San Francisco tenants by providing a quick answer to questions about their rights.
-Answers are contextualized to their location and current lease agreement.
+Answers are contextualized to local legislation and their current lease agreement.

 ## Usage